-The Community Care Supports program provides funding for a range of community care services for younger people who have a permanent functional disability and their carers.
-The services are provided to people who live in the community and are at risk of premature or inappropriate admission to residential care.
+The program aims to prevent younger people living in the community at risk of premature or inappropriate admission to residential care.
 In this context, ‘younger people’ refers to people who are under 65 years of age, or 50 for Aboriginal or Torres Strait Islander people.

 Disability is a broad term which refers to people with all kinds of impairment, whether from birth or acquired through illness, accident or the ageing process.
 It includes cognitive and intellectual impairment as well as physical, sensory and psychiatric disability (or a combination).

-Under the NSW Disability Inclusion Act 2014, FACS can provide services, supports and/or individualised funding to a person in the “target group”.
-A person is in the target group if they have a permanent – or likely to be permanent – disability that means they need support with communication, learning, mobility, decision making and/ or self care, recognising that their need for support may be greater at some times than at others.
+Under the NSW Disability Inclusion Act 2014, FACS can provide or fund services, supports and/or individualised funding to a person who has a permanent – or likely to be permanent – disability requiring support with communication, learning, mobility, decision making and/ or self care.
 Services are also available for families and carers of people with disability.
-The legislation also prescribes that FACS can provide funding to eligible entities to enable them to provide supports or services to people in the target group.

 The Disability Services Minimum Data Set (DS MDS) is a national data collection which includes information about funded disability services and service users.
 The DS MDS is managed by the Australian Institute of Health and Welfare and consists of a set of nationally agreed data items and information that are collected by all Australian jurisdictions, and an agreed method of collection and transmission.